 There are many studies on what is assertiveness and how to develop it.
-Building on this, I would like to present a deeper psychological basis for dialogue in various life roles, not only at work.
+Building on this, I would like to present the deeper psychological foundations of interpersonal communication and conducting dialogues in various life roles, not only at work.

 Adult, Parent, and Child are the 3 states of our self that we use in contact with other people.
 It seems logical that you are "taking" an Adult with you to work.
 Unfortunately, you are much more often a Parent or a Child in the company.